 Managed Home Screen Configuration Experience

-Reimagining the configuration experience of Managed Home Screen within Microsoft Intune’s admin console.
+Reimagining Managed Home Screen’s configuration experience within Microsoft Intune’s admin console.

 Manager - Minoru Uchida